 You might say, “Okay I get it that I need to want it and I do want it because I’m so attracted to him but what if the main reason is really because I don’t want to lose him?
 Because you know if I keep holding out, he might just be moving on the next woman.”

 You’re right, most guys with options do because they don’t see it the way you see it.
+The last thing they worry about is when to have sex.
 You want commitment first before sex but most guys can’t commit till they know they are sexually connected to you.
 Sex is important for a guy because it speaks of total acceptance as a man for him.
 It is very personal to their manhood.
 There are exceptions of course.

 The fact that you don’t want to lose him is an indication that he’s a special enough guy that deserves a more special treatment.
 So not to want to lose him is about at the same level as “trying to please him because you care about him” (and sure he will do the same for you too because that’s what relationship is all about) and isn’t the same as needing him to commit right at this second (whatever that means) and if your answer to question #3 is YES, then I think you are ready for this stage.